 If you don’t have a coating thickness gauge but want to buy one, check out my article: Best Paint Thickness Gauges For Car Detailers (Under $150)

 There’s no definitive answer to how thick paint should be on any vehicle.
 Each vehicle is different, even from the same manufacturers.
 However, there are some general rules you should follow.

-Most new cars will have a paint depth of around 100-150 microns or about 4-6 mills, depending on what unit you use to measure the thickness.
+The average paint depth of cars is around 100-150 microns or about 4-6 mills, depending on what unit you use to measure the thickness.